-All of the instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either through the fair value option election (discussed below) or as required by other accounting guidance.
+Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either in accordance with accounting guidance or through the fair value option election (discussed below).
 These financial instruments primarily represent the Company's trading and investment positions and include both cash and derivative products.
-Furthermore, Securities received as collateral and Obligation to return securities received as collateral are measured at fair value as required by other accounting guidance.
-Additionally, certain reverse repurchase agreements, certain Other short-term borrowings, certain repurchase agreements and certain Other secured financings are measured at fair value through the fair value option election.
+In addition, Securities received as collateral and Obligation to return securities received as collateral are measured at fair value.